Enrique1263/IBD/README.md

 - MongoDB Load Balancing and Optimized Queries: The MongoDB replica set not only serves for availability, but also enables effective load balancing, especially with read queries distributed across secondary nodes.
 Query optimization and proper indexing of collections are essential to maintain data access efficiency.

-- Control of Connections and Requests: The code implemented in the collection services carefully manages connections to external APIs and to MongoDB, using best practices such as connection reuse and proper handling of rate limits.
-This ensures efficient resource utilization and avoids potential outages due to API or database overload.
+- The possibility of having multiple workers and news collectors offers the opportunity of adding more processing power to the infrastructure, handling bigger loads of information fasters and more efficiently.

 **Design Decisions and Quality Principles**